rtek1000/Automatic-AC-Line-Voltage-Selector/README.md

 - - It can operate with only 1 relay, but the 47V zener diode (D4, D5) must be kept in the scheme so as not to force the MOSFET (Q2).
 -
 - Operating mode is simple: the normally closed contact (NC) is for higher voltage connection (220V), when the AC line voltage is about 140Vac or less, the relay is activated.
+- - The circuit has no hysteresis, so it may oscillate if the AC line voltage is at the threshold.

 - - Note: The wire colors in the example are merely illustrative: